 Hey, Dr. Berg here.
 We’re going to talk about the digestive system.
 The purpose of the digestive system is to take the food that you eat, to break it down into very small particles, and to extract nutrients from it to allow you to convert food to body tissues, like hair, nails, skin, heart, liver, lungs, all of the body parts.

 And it’s really simple; there are five parts of the digestive system:

 The purpose of the liver is to help make digestive juices.
 That’s one of its purposes.

 The gallbladder is a reservoir or holding tank for the digestive juices that come out of the liver.

 The purpose of the stomach is to produce acid to break down proteins and the strength of that stomach acid is so powerful – so acidic – that it can dissolve a razor blade.

 We need to digest the protein here (stomach) and the digested mass goes right into the small intestine where it’s activated by the digestive juice from the gallbladder that comes out – which is called bile – B-I-L-E. Not Bowel.

-  The purpose of the bile is to break down fats and to extract nutrients from the fats, like vitamin A, D, E and K. Those are the fat-soluble vitamins.
+The purpose of the bile is to break down fats and to extract nutrients from the fats, like vitamins A, D, E, and K. Those are the fat-soluble vitamins.

-  The pancreas produces a lot of different enzymes to digest protein, carbohydrates and fats.
+The pancreas produces a lot of different enzymes to digest protein, carbohydrates, and fats.
 It also makes certain hormones.
-And all this bacteria down here (in the intestines) – you have over 100 trillion bacteria that are helping you break down food further
+And all these bacteria down here (in the intestines) – you have over 100 trillion bacteria that are helping you break down food further.

 There are little hairs in the small intestine like little roots that absorb all the nutrients like a root in a plant.
 It pulls it in and then the nutrients go to the cells.